 Many households in Northern Uganda still suffer from the effects of the two-decade civil war.
-The project will empower communities around the Karin health centers through projects that enable households to become self-reliant.
-These projects include modern farming, microloans, artisan training, safe water etc..Empowered households will be able to take care of their health, send their children to school and increase local incomes.
+The project will empower groups around the Karin health centers through projects that enable households to become self-reliant.
+These projects include modern dairy farming, microloans, artisan training, Bio-sand filter safe water, value chain management, energy saving stoves, etc..Empowered households will be able to take care of their health, send their children to school and increase local incomes.

 90% of Northern Uganda's population are agriculturalists, but poverty rates have remained greatest due to the past 20-year long insecurity.
 The region is characterized by good weather, relative peace/security, economic stability and land availability, which present an opportunity to drastically reduce rural poverty.
 However, constraining factors include the use of rudimentary agricultural tools, poor access to financial/other inputs, limited opportunities to build assets, disorganized markets.

 The project goal is to improve the livelihoods of 20 families initially directly and 320 households indirectly by ensuring food security, increased household income and improved nutrition by the year 2021, through integrated interventions in dairy production, market-access/improvement, and knowledge/skills application.
 Other households will benefit from other services which will among others include AI services, training in fodder management, sustainable agriculture, environmental management

 The project will focus on supporting smallholder producers to improve their efforts and approaches to having sufficient food and products beyond their subsistence level.
 This will be by improving farmer's ability to increase production with integrated sustainable livestock farming with a focus on value chain which is a more "market-driven" approach to production.

 Support this important cause by creating a personalized fundraising page.Start a Fundraiser